trupti1605/Data-analysis-with-python-/README.md

 In this project,it contains quizzes and assignment for data analysis for python under coursera.

-- Following steps are done in this capstone project
+- Following steps are done in this capstone project:-

 - 1.Importing the dataset